See our class schedule for when these classes are available.

 “INTRO” – Introductory Classes

 If you’ve never tried CrossFit then this class is for you.
-We hold these throughout the week and they are FREE!
+We hold these throughout the week and the first one is FREE!
 Just show up, but do come about 10-15 minutes prior to the class to fill out paperwork.
 No RSVP is necessary.

-A typical 60 minute CrossFit Free Intro class will be as follows:
+Our 60 minute CrossFit Intro class is as follows:

 5 minute tour of our facilities and explanation of what CrossFit is all about.